Online Master’s Degrees in Gerontology

 - Expected Time to Completion: Three to four years

-The School of Health and Human Sciences at the University of North Carolina at Greensboro offers an online master of science program in gerontology providing an understanding to students about the aging process and related issues.
-Graduates of this program will be prepared to apply theory and research for addressing the needs of older adults and will be equipped to become leaders in aging services.
+The School of Health and Human Sciences at the University of North Carolina at Greensboro offers an online master of science program in gerontology.
+This program teaches students about the aging process and related issues.
+Graduates of this program will be prepared to apply theory and research to address the needs of older adults and will be equipped to become leaders in aging services.

 Accredited by the Accreditation for Gerontology Education Council, this fully online program does not require GRE scores for admission.
 Applicants to the program must have a bachelor’s degree from an accredited college or university, a statement of purpose, official transcripts, and TOEFL or IELTS test scores for non-native English speakers.

-This 30-credit program includes courses such as social services for the aging; research methods in gerontology; health and aging; diversity, inclusion, and aging; theoretical foundations of aging; seminar: critical issues of aging; and integrated capstone in gerontology.
+This 30-credit program includes courses such as social services for the aging, research methods in gerontology, health and aging, diversity, inclusion, and aging, theoretical foundations of aging, a seminar on critical issues of aging, and an integrated capstone in gerontology.

 - Location: Greensboro, NC